lopsae/self/readme.md

 	MF file_missing_in_home # found on backup, missing in home FX conflicted_file      # found on both locations, different file

-If there are no important collisions just force all dotfiles into the home directory:
+If there are no important collisions force all dotfiles into the home directory:

 	./self/scripts/dotcheck -s self/dotfiles/dotcheck -F